Bayern Munich's 11 fledgling Bundesliga debutants under Vincent Kompany

 Remarkably, Chávez was already a full Peru international by the time he came on for Michael Olise in the 83rd minute of the 8-1 mauling of Wolfsburg on Matchday 16 in January.

 The attacking midfielder got one more run out in the Bundesliga before joining Cologne on loan in the final days of the winter transfer window.
-He has since featured four times for the Billy Goats.
+He has since featured five times for the Billy Goats.

 Maycon Cardozo – 17 years, 4 months, 24 days